 If you are interested in a citytrip to Amsterdam filled with cultural highlights and vibrant surroundings, in a personal accommodation typified by heritage, authentic details and situated centrally in the classiest neighborhood of the city, this is the right hotel for you!

 Bilderberg Jan Luyken is a 4 star hotel located in a historic mansion, which makes it authentic but luxurious at the same time, so of course that matches my taste perfectly.
 Completed with a Michelin star worthy dinner in their nearby Bilderberg Garden hotel’s renowned restaurant ’de Kersentuin’ made it the perfect weekend!

-You might have noticed that I only write about hotels that are unique, have a special story and really impressed me, as I have slept in over 150 hotels so far and have a critical taste.
-You can also see this in my previous blog posts the Top 3 design hotels of Hamburg and my Top 10 Hotels around the world.
+You might have noticed that I only write about hotels that are unique, have a special story and really impressed me, as I have slept in over 150 hotels so far and am quite picky:)

 Let me show you what made the Jan Luyken Hotel in Amsterdam so special to me and why I can certainly recommend it to you as well.

-This hotel is just a stone throw away from the renowned Rijksmuseum in a quiet side street of the classy and historic neighborhood Oud-Zuid.
-Although it is very centrally located and near many vibrant areas of Amsterdam this street is an oasis in the city centre.
-And the charming boutique hotel has stunning facades which represent Amsterdam so well.
-The perfect setting for an architecture and culture lover like me.
+It's just a stone's throw away from the renowned Rijksmuseum in a quiet side street of the classy and historic neighborhood Oud-Zuid.
+Although very centrally located and near many vibrant areas of Amsterdam, this street is an oasis in the city centre.

 Small-scale boutique hotel from the 19th century with authentic façade,